Defined Benefit members

 • Get to know your Dun & Bradstreet pension: Read through the website to understand how your pension works and the benefits you receive.

 Will your Plan saving be enough?
-Check the Buck Member Portal to see and familiarise yourself with your accrued Defined Benefits.
+Check the Gallagher Member Portal to see and familiarise yourself with your accrued Defined Benefits.
 If you think your projected income at retirement won’t be enough (taking other pension savings into account), you may want to consider additional pension savings before it’s too late.
 If you are an active member of the Dun & Bradstreet Plan this can be done via additional savings in our Defined Contributions Plan.
 If you are a Deferred member please look at your existing employers pension arrangements to see how this can be achieved.

 You should also always be aware of where you are against any Lifetime Savings amount that will, if breached, lead to an additional tax burden.